mpilone/vaadin-plupload/README.md

   inaccurate as Plupload labels chunks with a filename of "blob"

 ## Future Enhancements
-* Better support for retries by not closing/flushing the input stream until the chunk is successful
+* Better support (i.e. not in-memory only) for retries
-* Support the maximum file size detection on the client side

-This is a work in progress and it has not been thoroughly tested.